dsabecky/hathor/README.md

   --restart unless-stopped \
   -v /full/path/to/data:/app/data \
   -v /full/path/to/db:/app/db \
+  -v /full/path/to/plugins:/app/plugins \
   nothaldu/hathor:latest
 ```

 - `/app/data`    → your folder with `config.py` and JSON
 - `/app/db`      → your folder for cached music or other persistent files
+- `/app/plugins` → (optional) your folder with custom plugins

 ---